DataHacksDS3/DataHacks2020/Dataset/README.md

 > 3. Prepare and submit a report with visualizations of your findings for consumption by a cross-functional audience.
 Consider the following tasks:\
 > a.
 Indicate interesting trends throughout the travel times, both real and predicted. \
 > b.
 Provide recommendations on how UBER can improve travel times to the given Hotspots and/or BART stations.
+> *Note: Feel free to incorporate other resources and go beyond what the prompt is asking.
+Express your creativity throughout the project!*

 #### Metadata
 > barts_all.csv